-The Board assessed the performance of the Fund over its minimum recommended holding period of five years and observed that it has underperformed its comparator benchmark, the MSCI PIMFA Balanced Index.
-As a result, an amber rating has been given.
+The Board assessed the performance of the Fund over its minimum recommended holding period of five years and observed that it had outperformed its comparator benchmark, the ARC Sterling Steady Growth PCI.
+There had been three sequential Amber performance ratings prior to this year's assessment, and it was noted by the Board that performance had significantly improved in the last year.